McLaren MP4-25

-As of 2021, McLaren MP4-25 was the last-ever Formula One car to utilize number #1 and #2 slots under the 1996-2013 Formula One car numbering systems despite its constructor not being the previous season's world constructor's champion.
+As of 2024, the McLaren MP4-25 was the last-ever Formula One car to utilize number No. 1 and No. 2 slots under the 1996–2013 Formula One car numbering systems despite its constructor not being the previous season's world constructor's champion.

 F-duct

 The Red Bull Racing team complained to the FIA about the legality of the MP4-25's rear wing.
-The design uses a small "snorkel" air scoop mounted in front of the driver that channels air through a duct in the cockpit and towards the rear of the car.
-Changes in the pressure in the duct, in combination with small slots on the rear wing, causes the wing to enter a stalled state at high speed, reducing aerodynamic drag and allowing the car as much as an extra 6 mph on straights.
-The effect is controlled by the driver covering up a small hole in the cockpit with his left leg – this is not considered by the FIA to be a moveable aerodynamic device, which would be banned under the technical regulations.
-Known internally as the RW80 it is widely called the "F-Duct" system because of the location of the 'F' in the sponsor's name directly on the snorkel.
+The design used a small "snorkel" air scoop mounted in front of the driver that channels air through a duct in the cockpit and towards the rear of the car.
+Changes in the pressure in the duct, in combination with small slots on the rear wing, caused the wing to enter a stalled state at high speed, reducing aerodynamic drag and allowing the car as much as an extra 6 mph on straights.
+The effect was controlled by the driver covering up a small hole in the cockpit with his left leg; this was not considered by the FIA to be a moveable aerodynamic device, which would be banned under the technical regulations.
+Known internally as the RW80 it was widely called the "F-Duct" system because of the location of the 'F' in the sponsor's name directly on the snorkel.
 The system exploited a "Fluidic Switch", wherein a low flow-rate air stream from the cockpit was used to switch a much higher volume flow rate drawn from the roll hoop.
 Another term for the system is switchable rear wing (SRW).
 The car was inspected on the Thursday prior to the Bahrain Grand Prix and cleared to take part in the race.